-All reports to Senior Managers, Board, Panels, Working Groups, Council and for Key/Executive Decisions are subject to review by the Executive Director (Governance, Resources and Pension), as the Monitoring Officer and the Assistant Executive Director (Finance), as the Section 151 Officer.
-Internal Audit assesses compliance with internal policies on an ongoing basis and annually all members of the Executive Team sign an Assurance Statement and complete a self-assessment checklist, which includes questions on the above issues.
+All reports to Senior Managers, Board, Panels, Working Groups, Council and for Key/Executive Decisions are subject to review by the Executive Director of Governance and Pension, as the Monitoring Officer and the Director of Finance, as the Section 151 Officer.
+Internal Audit assesses compliance with internal policies and procedures on an ongoing basis and annually all members of the Single Leadership Team sign an Assurance Statement and complete a self-assessment checklist, which includes questions on the above issues.

 Standing Orders, Financial Regulations and the Scheme of Delegation are all reviewed and updated regularly and presented to the Council for approval.
 All decisions of the Council are minuted and available on the website.
 Supporting procedure notes/manuals to manage risks and ensure consistency of approach are updated regularly and checked as part of the internal audit process.
+All managers receive regular legal updates from the Director of Governance and Pensions via a Lawyers in Local Government Bulletin.

-The Medium Term Financial Strategy, the Budget Report and a detailed monitoring regime for both revenue and capital expenditure, together with the Section 151 Officer and Monitoring Officer, ensures that expenditure is lawful.
+The Medium Term Financial Plan, the Budget Report and a detailed monitoring regime for both revenue and capital expenditure, together with the Section 151 Officer and Monitoring Officer, ensures that expenditure is lawful.
 Officers of the Council are well trained, competent in their areas of expertise and governed by rules and procedures.
 Officers have regular supervision meetings to ensure that performance is satisfactory and the attendance at training seminars/courses ensures that officers are up to date with developments in their areas of expertise.